kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 If the device attachment is successful, we expect it to take no longer than 5 minutes.
 However, to account for potential update lags, we would like to set a fixed timeout for the scheduler to 10 minutes.

-Even if the conditions `Type: kubernetes.io/is-attached` or `Type: kubernetes.io/attach-failed` are not updated, setting a timeout will prevent the scheduler from waiting indefinitely in the PreBind phase.
+Even if the conditions indicating that the device is attached or that the attachment failed are not updated, setting a timeout will prevent the scheduler from waiting indefinitely in the PreBind phase.

 #### Handling ResourceSlices Upon Failure of Attachment